zulip/zulip/docs/subsystems/markdown.md

 extensions, such as quote blocks and math blocks, and also to do previews and correct issues specific to the chat context.
-Beyond that, it has a number of minor historical variations resulting from its history predacting CommonMark (and thus Zulip choosing different solutions to some problems) and based in part on Python-Markdown, which is proudly a classic Markdown implementation.
+Beyond that, it has a number of minor historical variations resulting from its history predating CommonMark (and thus Zulip choosing different solutions to some problems) and based in part on Python-Markdown, which is proudly a classic Markdown implementation.
 We reduce these variations with every major Zulip release.